Kang the Conqueror: Prime Kang and creation of alternate selves

-Years later, the Beyonder plucks a living Kang from the timestream to participate on the villains' side in the first of the Secret Wars.
-Soon after, it is revealed that while Kang had indeed died, his constant time-traveling had created a number of alternate Kangs.
+Years later, the Beyonder plucks Kang from the timestream to participate on the villains' side in the first of the Secret Wars.
+Soon after, it is revealed that while Kang had died, his time-traveling had created a number of alternate Kangs.
 The Kang to discover this had been drawn to Limbo after his time-travel vehicle was destroyed by Thor.
 Finding Immortus' remains inside his fortress, Kang assumes the "Lord of Time" to be deceased and discovers the alternate versions of himself using viewing devices he finds, although he does not realize that Immortus is also a version of himself.
 At one point, he brings Ravonna to Limbo from the moment before her death, unintentionally creating an alternate reality where he was slain.
 Determined to be the only Kang, he joins with two particularly cunning divergents whom he determines he cannot easily eliminate, the three forming a council that systematically destroys the other alternate versions.
 He destroys one of the other two Kangs, then brings in the Avengers as part of a plot to destroy the other one, although the latter Kang eventually discovers the plot.
 This Kang is delayed by Ravonna, who tells him that if he truly loves her he must not kill the first Kang, but he ignores her, goes after him anyway, and is destroyed.
 Immortus then reveals he faked his death and manipulated everything from behind the scenes.
 Now only the one "Prime" Kang remains, who Immortus tricks into absorbing the memories of all the slain Kangs, which drives him insane.
 Immortus then sends the Avengers back to their own timeline.

 This Kang diverges into two alternate Kangs, and one is invited to join the Crosstime Kang Corps (or the "Council of Cross-Time Kangs"), which consists of a wide range of Kangs from multiple timelines who are searching for a Celestial "Ultimate Weapon".
 This Kang calls himself "Fred" (by his own admission a humorous nod to Fred Flintstone, with a prehistoric name being appropriate for a time-traveler) and has a brief encounter with the Avengers while trying to stop "Nebula" (later retconned to be Ravonna in disguise) from interfering with a timeline.
 The Prime Kang, having recovered, then attempts to manipulate the Avengers from a time vortex, and encounters the Fantastic Four in a bid to capture Mantis and use her to defeat a Celestial and the other Kangs, and "Fred" is incinerated by a Nebula-possessed Human Torch during a later battle with the Fantastic Four.